orgua/shepherd_v2_planning/10_concept_testbed.rst

         - preferred if PoE could be controlled to shut down nodes, safe energy
     - ZIH-Requirements: installed fusion-inventory (to scan for vulnerabilities)
     - we can't use the cable canal (== structural change)

+Control-Server
     - one control-server that contains: user data, web interface, shepherd controller
     - needs linux from debian-family, python 3.7+, ansible
     - 20 - 100 GB scratch area
     - ZIH-Requirements: managed by ZIH with Centreon